SalahudinMalik/Rent-A-Car-Management-System/README.md

 #To run
 Just clone or download add into visual studio for database check out model folder and figure out database

+check the database from models and add it in your sql server